Warsaw Uprising: The Battle for Warsaw in 1944

 Finally, Bór also sent a telegram to Rokossovsky via London and Moscow, giving precise instructions on how to reactivate the municipal telephone cable under the Vistula.
 The Polish were able to decipher and listen to the Soviet military radio traffic.

 In the last week of September, German forces had assaulted all three remaining insurgent islands with renewed vigor.
-The northern district of Zoliborz attacked by the 46th Panzer Corps.
+The northern district of Zoliborz was attacked by the 46th Panzer Corps.
 The AK commander requested permission to surrender, which was reluctantly agreed.

 Only the city center was holding out, sheltering the Home Army HQ on Prius XI street, but even there the German positions constrained freedom of movement.
 The civilian massacre continued in the streets.